dominik-schmid/macos-setup/README.md

 - Copy/move `~/data/` folder to new Mac.
 - Copy the Preferences of Alfred to `~/.config/Alfred/`
 - Check if my books in the Books App are imported via iCloud

+# Why I Chose to Use Ansible Over Only Shell Scripts

+- Ansible playbooks are (kinda) idempotent and provide error handling out of the box.
+- It's possible to encrypt files with Ansible Vault and store them in a repo, though I'm not doing that at the moment.
+- I can create multiple Ansible playbooks and tag the steps, i.e. with "personal" or "work", and let Ansible only execute the necessary steps.
+It's also possible to easily imported other playbooks and therefore make the management of complex scripts/playbooks easier.